keesschollaart81/AzureCostInsights.Marketplace/README.md

 ## Getting started

-You need to create an Azure Pipeline for the widget to work.
-This pipeline is going to download and host your cost-data, used by the widget.
 You might figure it out but **save some time** and read the **[Getting Started](https://github.com/keesschollaart81/AzureCostInsights.Marketplace/wiki/Getting-started)** because it has some **useful tips**!
+For example: you need to create an Azure Pipeline for the widget to work which is going to download and host your cost-data, used by the widget.

 If you wonder why this widget needs an Azure Pipeline, [read the 4 good reasons for 'why the need of a pipeline' here](https://github.com/keesschollaart81/AzureCostInsights.Marketplace/wiki/Why-the-need-of-a-Pipeline).

 ## Pricing

+Everyone can use this widget, the first widget is free!
+If you're exicted about the product you can try out the basic, pro and enterprise plan one month for free.

 ![](/AzureCostInsights.Marketplace/images/plans.png)